Burnout: Signs, Symptoms,

 Do you recognize any of these burnout symptoms in yourself?
 If so, it might be time to schedule an appointment with a psychologist.
 If left untreated, burnout can lead to more serious mental health problems like depression, anxiety, and substance use disorder.
 Research has found that chronic stress can even increase your risk for physical illnesses, including type 2 diabetes and heart disease.

-The recovery process and signs of burnout can be different for everyone, but with the support of a psychologist, you can learn to recognise the initial signs and put in place proactive strategies to recover from burnout.
+The recovery process and signs of burnout can be different for everyone, but with the support of a psychologist, you can learn to recognise the initial signs and put in place practical strategies to recover from burnout.
+Although the treatment plan will be different for everyone, in general, working with a psychologist trained in burnout recovery can involve:

 Cognitive-behavioural therapy (CBT) is an evidence-based approach that looks the way our thoughts, feelings, and behaviours can cause us to burnout and then keep us stuck in a cycle of burnout.
 A psychologist trained in CBT for burnout can help by identifying and challenging unhelpful thoughts and behavioural patterns that keep us stuck.
 We bring an understanding of workplace dynamics and can help put in place proactive strategies to manage expectations, relationships, deadlines, and more!